SAM DALEY HARRIS, RESULTS

-I met Sam over the telephone in 1994 when we were being interviewed by KPBS public radio in San Diego.
+I met Sam, President and Founder of RESULTS, over the telephone in 1994 when we were being interviewed by KPBS public radio in San Diego.
 On that call I was amazed to learn that Sam and his organization RESULTS had successfully lobbied the government to fund $300 million for micocredit loans over the previous three years.
 That is when the power of ordinary citizens lobbying their government began to dawn on me.
 Separately, The Microcredit Summit Campaign, which Sam founded and directs, created a global context that has been instrumental in providing loans to 100 million of the worlds poorest families.
 Sam directs, guides and challenges me in our weekly calls.”

 — Marshall Saunders, Founder of CCL

 When I first became alarmed by the deteriorating climate, I saw a quote by Dr. James E. Hansen, “If politicians remain at loggerheads, citizens must lead.”
 Of course that describes exactly what Citizens Climate Lobby is about.
 I put the quote on our first brochure.

 Dr. Hansen is the planet’s great hero.
 He has all the credentials one could ask for in a leader on the climate.
 But here’s the big thing, he doesn’t let the credentials and his position stop him from saying the truth, risking everything.
 His is a clear voice that we heard way across the country in San Diego.

 And he is constant.
 He doesn’t go away.
 He’s been saying the truth for decades, out loud, in the scientific and popular publications and in Congress.
 He has been a speaker on our National Call and at our International Conference.

 BOB INGLIS, EXECUTIVE DIRECTOR OF ENERGY AND ENTERPRISE INITIATIVE

 Bob Inglis is the Executive Director of the Energy and Enterprise Initiative based at George Mason University in Fairfax, Va.